 (g) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us:

 iii.
-There has been no delay in transferring amounts, required to be transferred, to the Investor Education and Protection Fund by the Company.
+There has been no delay in transferring amounts, to the Investor Education and Protection Fund by the Company during the year ended March 31, 2026.

-iv.
-1) The Management has represented that,
+iv. a.
+The Management has represented, that,

-to the best of its knowledge and belief, no funds have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) by the Company to or in any other person(s) or entity(ies), including foreign entities (“Intermediaries"), with
+no funds have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or

-the understanding, whether recorded in writing or otherwise, that the Intermediary shall, directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company (“Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.
+kind of funds) by the Company to or in any other person(s) or entity(ies), including foreign entities (“Intermediaries"), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall, directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company (“Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.

-v.
-The final dividend paid by the Company during the year in respect of the same declared for the previous year is in accordance with section 123 of the Companies Act 2013 to the extent it applies to payment of dividend.
+the previous year is in accordance with section 123 of the Companies Act 2013 to the extent it applies to payment of dividend.

 The interim dividend declared and paid by the Company during the year and until the date of this audit report is in accordance with section 123 of the Companies Act 2013.

 The Board of Directors of the Company have proposed final dividend for the year which is subject to the approval of the members at the ensuing Annual General Meeting.
 The dividend declared is in accordance with section 123 of the Act to the extent it applies to declaration of dividend.
-(Refer Note 16.9(c) to the Standalone financial statements)
+(Refer Note 16.9(c) to the Standalone financial statements).

 vi.
 Based on our examination, which included test checks, the Company has used an accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software.
 Further, during the course of our audit, we did not come across any instance of audit trail feature being tampered with.
-Additionally, the audit trail has been preserved by the Company as per the statutory requirements for record retention.
+Additionally, the audit trail prior years has been preserved by the Company as per the statutory requirements for record retention.

-For M S K A & Associates
+For M S K A & Associates LLP (Formerly known as M S K A & Associates)

-Chartered Accountants ICAI Firm Registration No. 105047W
+ICAI Firm Registration No. 105047W/W101187

 Partner